-Two days back, we reviewed some good free password manager software for Windows.
 Today we will see some of the best free online password managers.
-And since reading reviews, forums and comments are considered as the best practice to find a most suitable service or program for your own use, today we will review a few good and free online password managers.
-These store your most valuable information (username and password), password in particular, in one safe place – and it is imperative you go with the one you trust.
+And since reading reviews, forums and comments are considered the best practice to find the most suitable service or program for your own use, today we will review a few good and free online password managers.
+They store your most valuable information (username and password), password in particular, in one safe place – and it is imperative you go with the one you trust.

-While many prefer to have desktop password managers running on their computer, there are some who prefer to go with online password managers.
+While many prefer to have desktop password managers running on their computers, there are some who prefer to go with online password managers.
 Yes – using online password managers has its advantages and disadvantages.
-So before we check out three such, let us see the Pros and Cons of using them.
+So before we check them out, let us see the Pros and Cons of using them.

 Pros & Cons of online password managers over desktop versions

 The main advantage of online password managers over desktop-based password manager software is portability.
 They can be used on any computer and web browser without having to install additional software.
-The major disadvantages of online password managers is that you have to be 100% sure that you trust the website.
+The major disadvantage of online password managers is that you have to be 100% sure that you trust the website.